allocs/allocs.github.io/README.md

 A little party game for musicians to help break the ice musically and get into a jam session.

 Art and code made by Alex Jans (me).
-It was my first time doing anything with React and was my first real personal project, so don't expect everything to run perfectly all the time.
+It was my first time doing anything with React and was my first solo personal project, so don't expect everything to run perfectly all the time.

 ## Built With